 - A ‘light bicolored betta’ should have a light colored body, and although light colored fins are acceptable, dark contrasting colors to the body are far more preferred.

-- A ‘dark bicolored betta’ must have a solidly colored body in one of the 6 accepted solid colors of betta fish.
+- A ‘dark bicolored betta’ must have a solidly colored body in one of the 6 accepted solid colors.
 The fins either translucent or brightly colored, with contrasting color to the body preferred.

-With both the light and dark bicolor betta, the fish should only have two colors and any other marking would be a disqualification if being judged (with the exception of darker shading on the head which is seen in the vast majority of all betta.)
+With both the light and dark bicolor varieties, the fish should only have two colors and any other marking would be a disqualification if being judged (with the exception of darker shading on the head which is seen in the vast majority of specimens.)

-The butterfly pattern type is when a betta has a single solid body color that extends into the base of the fins.
+The butterfly pattern type is when they have a single solid body color that extends into the base of the fins.
 The color then stops in a strong distinct line and the rest of the fins are pale or translucent.

 So in essence, the fins are two-tone, kind of like a second color band on the outer half of the fins circling the rest of the solid colored betta.